Relationships we have with other people make up an essential part of our lives.

 If you're worried about your relationship and how it's making you feel, there is support available.
 Explore different types of relationships below and feeling connected:

 Tavistock Relationships are offering free relationship support for all NHS staff and social care workers.
+Staff seeking couples counselling can be offered between four to six confidential and flexible sessions (mornings, evenings or weekends) available in person or online.

 Relate is a charity that provides counselling services for every type of relationship.
 They can help with marriage, LGBT issues, divorce and parenting.